MicrosoftDocs/learn/learn-pr/azure/introduction-to-microsoft-graph-powershell/includes/2-what-is-microsoft-graph-powershell.md

 - **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security.
 For example, you can use Password-less sign-in experiences.
 - **Open source**: Feature teams and the community can create great PowerShell experiences and share them with everyone.
 - **Uses least privilege**: Microsoft Graph PowerShell doesn't support pre-authorization and common scenarios will require consent.
 You'll need to request for scopes for your current needs.
-- **Advanced queries**: Microsoft Graph PowerShell supports rich Azure AD queries via eventual consistency.
+- **Advanced queries**: Microsoft Graph PowerShell supports rich advanced Azure AD queries via eventual consistency.